blachlylab/swiftover/README.md

 All BED formats supported, but columns  beyond the first three (i.e., strand, thickStart, thickStop) are not yet updated.

+*BUGS AND CAVEATS:* Records that lift over into multiple records in the destination build may appear in unsorted order.

 ### VCF

 _WIP_